Samic8/samdawson.dev/src/posts/override-variables-media-queries.md

 }
 ```

-I think this pattern of the base class always having the defaults for every property it will use throughout its life on a page leads to CSS that is easier to reason about.
+I think this pattern of the base class always having the defaults for every property it will use throughout its life on a page leads to CSS that is easier to read.

-This pattern is a similar concept that you might find in javascript where what the function does is in the first few lines of the function then it runs other functions which become the implementation details.
+This pattern is a similar concept that you might use in Javascript where what the function does is in the first few lines of the function then it runs other functions

 ```js
 function setup() {